-The anchor point of our musculo-skeletal health program is the cloud-based Health Information Management System that assists organisations to collect, store, monitor and manage health, fitness and wellbeing information
+The anchor point of our musculo-skeletal health program is a Health Information Management System that assists organisations to collect, store, monitor and manage health, fitness and wellbeing information.

 Never again will someone be able to stand up in court and say, 'My employer never showed me how to lift safely.'
+You'll have it on file that they did.